Antoine Sanfuentes

-Antoine Sanfuentes is the Vice President and Managing Editor for CNN's Washington Bureau, where he oversees coverage of the White House and Capitol Hill.
+Antoine Sanfuentes is an American journalist and academic who most recently served as the Vice President and Managing Editor for CNN's Washington Bureau, where he oversaw coverage of the White House and Capitol Hill.

 Career

 NBC

 Sanfuentes began his career at NBC News in 1990 as an intern in the DC bureau, moving on to become a desk assistant, a production assistant, field producer, futures editor, and a desk editor in quick succession.

 In 1995, Tim Russert named Sanfuentes Senior White House Producer, where he led domestic and worldwide coverage for the White House Unit.